ublue-os/bazzite/docs/src/Handheld_and_HTPC_edition/Handheld_Wiki/GPD_Handhelds.md

 - Complete the Bazzite Portal
 - Login to Steam
 - Reboot device
-- Configure the HHD Overlay by opening it with the QAM button
+- Configure the HHD Overlay by opening it with QAM button
 - Virtual keyboard is Steam's keyboard, but needs to be setup in Steam's settings in Desktop Mode (See "Desktop Controls" section below)
-  - There is **no default keybinding for Steam's on-screen keyboard**(Remap it to <kbd>**X**</kbd> or whatever you prefer)
-- Holding the Armoury Crate button (on the side) allows you to switch to Mouse Mode
-- **Optional**: Adjust RGB with Steam Gaming Mode under `Settings > Controller >  Calibration & Advanced > LED Settings`
+- Virtual keyboard is Steam's keyboard, but needs to be setup in Steam's settings in Desktop Mode.
+(See "Desktop Controls" section below)
+  - <kbd>Xbox</kbd> + <kbd>X</kbd> (This can be remapped)
+  - GPD devices also have a physical switch you can toggle to enable a separate desktop/mouse mode
+- Steam Gaming Mode **Display** settings that are recommended to be changed:
+  - `Use Native Color Temperature` - Enabled

 ## Workarounds / Known Issues

-This hardware requires additional testing and reports, but refer to the original ASUS ROG Ally section since the issues may be similar.
+- Games can sometimes default to 800p resolution
+  - Manually change the resolution per game in the `Steam Settings > Properties > Game Resolution` to either `Native` or other higher resolutions.
+- gyro is non-functional
+- back buttons may need to be manually remapped before they are usable, see [video guide](https://www.youtube.com/watch?v=lnNfMY9kzjk)

+## External Resource

+For more information, check out the [GPD Win Tips and Tricks guide](https://github.com/aarron-lee/gpd-win-tricks) which includes useful scripts for this handheld.

 <hr>